plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 they need.

 In the past two months, we surveyed library design solutions in an effort to provide the best experience for plotly.js consumers.
-We hope that our reflection may help maintainers of other client-side libraries make judicious design choices.
+We hope that our efforts may help maintainers of other client-side libraries make judicious design choices.
 We present Plotly's solution to client-side modularization below.